andrealonzo/file-metadata-java/README.md

-# Image Search Abstraction Layer JAVA implementation
+# File Metadata JAVA implementation

 ## Overview

-This is my JAVA implementation of the Image Search Abstraction Layer project for Free Code Camp.
+This is my JAVA implementation of the File Metadata project for Free Code Camp.

-A running version of this program can be found at https://image-search-java.herokuapp.com/
+A running version of this program can be found at https://filemetadata-java.herokuapp.com/

 ## Build